nkzw-tech/athena-crisis/README.md

 Why not!?
 At some point it became necessary to split the codebase into multiple packages to share code between the client and server.
 The first package was named `athena`, and it was hard to come up with meaningful names for the other packages.
 We decided to name them after Greek gods because it seemed cute.

-Over time, many pieces are expected to be extracted into separate packages and published on npm under the `@nkzw` organization.
-Please send a Pull Request if you find code that you think should be extracted into a separate package.
+Over time, many pieces will be extracted into separate packages and published on npm under the `@nkzw` organization.
+Please move it to a `packages` folder and send a Pull Request if you find code that should be extracted into a separate package.

 ## How do assets work in this codebase?